juseljuk/IBM-DBA-VA-BAW-RPA/BlueDemos/README.md

 ![](./images/env_start.png)

 After clicking the play icon, your environment should start booting up.
-This will take a minute or two and at this stage you can start working with the [Lab 1](../1-Basics) and after finishing it come back to check the status of your virtual environment.
+This will take a minute or two and **at this stage we recommend you to start working with the [Lab 1](../1-Basics) and after finishing it come back to check the status of your virtual environment**.

 **NOTE!** If you see your virtual environment asking to run new updates, make sure to **DECLINE**.
 We do NOT want to start running any java or Windows updates on the virtual environment!